Scavengers Reign

-Scavengers Reign is an American science-fiction adult animated television series created by Joe Bennett and Charles Huettner for the streaming service Max, based on their 2016 short film Scavengers.
+Scavengers Reign is an American adult animated science fiction television series created by Joe Bennett and Charles Huettner for the streaming service Max, based on their 2016 short film Scavengers.

 Max announced the series in June 2022 and it premiered on October 19, 2023.
-The show received critical acclaim for the acting, plot, animation and atmosphere.
-In May 2024, the series was canceled by Max after one season and acquired by Netflix, which also decided not to renew it.
+The show received critical acclaim for the acting, plot, animation, and atmosphere.
+In May 2024, the series was canceled after one season and acquired by Netflix, which also decided not to renew it.

+The series made its linear television debut on Adult Swim's Toonami programming block on September 6, 2026, as part of a month-long event where it airs under the same schedule of three episodes per week as its original release on Max.

 Synopsis

 The series follows the survivors of the damaged interstellar cargo ship Demeter 227 who are stranded on Vesta, an alien planet bustling with flora and fauna but filled with dangers.
 Initially the survivors are separated into three groups: commander Sam and horticulturalist Ursula, cargo specialist Azi and her robot companion Levi, and the isolated crewman Kamen, who travels with a telepathic creature named Hollow.
 Local life displays unusual complexity, symbiotic levels and extraordinary life cycles.
 Usual borders between plants, animal, intelligence and highly organized life are unclear.
 Over time, the survivors' paths converge towards the crash-landed Demeter.